 Color, flavor, texture, and protein — this composed tempeh salad has it all.
-With an array of colorful veggies and a choice of two Asian-flavored dressings, it’s a perfect main dish salad.
+With an array of colorful, crisp vegetables and a choice of sesame-ginger or coconut-peanut dressings, it’s a fantastic main dish salad.

 - Use celery, turnip, raw or lightly steamed broccoli, and/or cucumber in place of any of the veggies recommended above.